TO-Point/Transcend/readme.md

 ```
 <div id="transcend-opt-out" class="text-size-small" style="display: none;">Do not sell or share my personal information.</div>
 ```
+## on PDC this is in the start of body tags component

 ## Styling
 All of this is managed through Transcend web app, and loaded through an airgap script param.